-If you only own stocks that you want to own because you have done your research, and you really believe in those specific companies, then tax-loss harvesting probably may not make much sense at first.
-If you really believe in Yahoo stock, then selling it for tax purposes doesn’t make sense.
+If you only own stocks that you want to own because you have done your research, and you really believe in those specific companies, then tax-loss harvesting may not make much sense at first.
+If you really believe in GE stock, then selling it for tax purposes doesn’t make sense.
 (In fact, many financial experts advise clients to ignore tax ramifications and just do what is right for your money while letting the tax chips fall where they may.)
-The reality is that unless something major happens during those 30 days, the price likely won’t have moved that far from your sell price.
+The reality is that unless something major happens during those 30 days, the price may not have moved that far from your sell price.

 Mutual Funds and ETFs

 The easiest tax-loss harvesting is on mutual funds or exchange-traded funds.
 It is very easy to replace most funds or ETFs with something similar.
 In fact, with index funds, it is very, very easy.
 Even for tax purposes, a Vanguard S&P 500 index fund is not the same thing as a Fidelity S&P 500 index fund.
 So, if you have a loss on one, you can sell it, bank the loss, and then buy a different fund, or better yet, an S&P 500 ETF.
 You still have essentially the same investing exposure during the next 30 days.

 As with many financial services and products, the science and finance behind tax-loss harvesting is legitimate.
 However, that doesn’t mean that it is useful or helpful for all investors.
 In many cases, it is nothing more than a gimmick, a way to make one investment advisor or another seem special, and not something that will actually help your finances.